bencheee/BlackJack/README.md

 <a name="testing"></a>
 ## 5. TESTING

+### Testing User Stories from User Experience (UX) Section

+1. First time player's goals

+As a first time player, I want to see simple design with clear instructions which will allow me to easily navigate through the site.

+- Main menu of the page consists of only three buttons with clear description of the purpose of each button

+- Game screen is designed in a way that all the buttons are activated and deactivated depending on the situation in the game which makes the playing experience more intuitive

+As a first time player, I want to see 'help' section so I can quickly understand the rules of the game.

+- Help section is available by pressing *help* button in navigation bar during the game or by pressing *rules* button in the main menu

+As a first time player, I want to clearly see who won and why so I can quicker understand all mechanics of the game.

+- Every game outcome is explained through pop up messages, same as special functions such as *double*, *insurance* and *cash-out*

+As a first time player, I want to have fun playing the game.

+- This goal depends on the subjective opinion of the user.
+As a developer I believe game is fun to play and provides good overall user experience.

+2. Casual player's goals

+As a casual player, I want to be challenged and entertained.

+- Different combinations of cards, different betting strategies and in game decisions made by user combined with many possible game outcomes make every round of the game a unique experience for the user.

+As a casual player, I want to get notified about the score in real time so I can adapt my strategy accordingly.

+- Using JavaScript, the whole page is highly interactive.
+Every change made by user is updated accordingly in real time.

+As a casual player, I want to see 'quit' button so I can restart the session whenever I wish.

+- In the top left corner of the navigation bar there is *Cash-out* button which gives the user the option to leave current session and get notified about the final score.

+3. Advanced player's goals

+As an advanced player, I want to be able to choose advanced options in order to make the game more interesting.

+- Under the *Options* section in the main menu, user can choose between *Conservative* and *Aggressive* mode which will impact dealer's approach to the game, forcing user to adapt and change playing style too.

+As an advanced player, I want to be able to keep my score so I can compare it with previous scores.

+- At the moment this function is not introduced.

+As an advanced player, I want to see virtual currency system so I can place bets in each round.

+- Currency system in the game exists, allowing the player to make bets and track progress during and after each round.
+Currency used in the game is called *'Credit'*.

 ### JavaScript and jQuery tests

 Due to extensive testing, this section is provided in separate file which can be found on the following [link](documentation/testing/testing.md).